Thursday, February 28, 2008

 The following day, just below San Juan Hill in eastern Cuba, a bulldozer rumbled to a start, clanked into position, and started pushing dirt into a huge pit with blood pooling at the bottom from the still -twitching bodies of more than a hundred men and boys who'd been machine-gunned without trial on the Castro brothers' orders.
 Their wives and mothers wept hysterically from a nearby road.

 Former U.S. Ambassador to Cuba, Earl T. Smith, during Congressional testimony in 1960, declared flatly: "We put Castro in power."
 He referred to the U.S. State Department and CIA's role in aiding, both morally and materially, the Castro rebels, to their pulling the rug out from under Batista with an arms embargo, and finally to the U.S. order that Batista vacate Cuba.
-Ambassador Smith knew something about these events because he personally delivered the messages to Batista, who was then denied exile in the U.S.
+Ambassador Smith knew something about these events because he personally delivered the messages to Batista, who was then denied exile in the U.S.and finally the conditions in Cuba before the revolution were so disastrous as to justify Castro's takeover is another myth:

 "Me and my staff were all Fidelistas," boasted Robert Reynolds, the CIA's "Caribbean Desk's specialist on the Cuban Revolution" from 1957-1960.
 The U.S. gave Castro's regime its official benediction more rapidly than it had recognized Batista's in 1952, and lavished it with $200 million in subsidies.